AltranResearchMedica/ARAM/README.md

 - Use CMake to generate the solution (.sln or makefile)
 - Compile

-- Running: FirstApp circle corners of "good" marker.
+FirstApp circle corners of "good" tag.

 ## MultiTracking